zombierzn/vungle-resources/English/Android/3.1.x/android-dev-guide.md

 </manifest>
 ```

-2) Add Google Play Services to your project (we recommend using version 4.0.30):
+2) Add Google Play Services to your project (we recommend using version 4.0.30).
+In this SDK version, we only support Google Play Services up to 6.1:

 http://developer.android.com/google/play-services/setup.html#Setup